ARTIST STATEMENT

 She/Her

 Frida Foberg is a Swedish socially engaged artist and architect based in Brooklyn, NY.
 Her interdisciplinary practice bridges visual art, design, and social engagement, creating spaces where individual and collective stories unfold.
-Frida’s work explores themes of belonging, awareness, and resilience, often engaging audiences and communities in creative processes that foster connection and dialogue.
-Through installations, performances, murals, and visual arts, she invites participants to contribute to shared expressions of identity and meaning, bringing these themes across urban and rural settings in the U.S. and Europe.
+Frida’s work explores themes of belonging, awareness, and resilience, often involving audiences and communities in creative processes that foster connection and dialogue.
+Through installations, performances, murals, and visual works, she invites participants to contribute to shared expressions of identity and meaning, working across urban and rural settings in the U.S. and Europe.

-Her work has been exhibited in the Venice Biennale (Venice, Italy), Liljevalchs (Stockholm, Sweden), Arko Art Museum (Seoul, South Korea), Wilmer Jennings Gallery (NYC), The Invisible Dog Art Center (Brooklyn, NY), Stove Works (Chattanooga, TN), Turn Park Art Space (West Stockbridge, MA), Base 31 (Picton, Canada), Albany Center Gallery (Albany, NY), Opalka Gallery (Albany, NY), and Arts Letters & Numbers (Averill Park, NY).
+Her work has been exhibited at the Venice Biennale (Venice, Italy), Liljevalchs (Stockholm, Sweden), Arko Art Museum (Seoul, South Korea), Wilmer Jennings Gallery (NYC), The Invisible Dog Art Center (Brooklyn, NY), Stove Works (Chattanooga, TN), Delaware Arts Alliance, (Narrowsburg, NY), Turn Park Art Space (West Stockbridge, MA), Base 31 (Picton, Canada), Albany Center Gallery (Albany, NY), Opalka Gallery (Albany, NY), and Arts Letters & Numbers (Averill Park, NY).

 Press